 When I moved to Christchurch in June 2015, I started assistant teaching a weekly class for Maira Raimondi at Antigravity Yoga Studio.
 I also connected with the acro group at Canterbury University and taught a class for the first hour of each jam.

-Teaching AcroYoga is my calling.
-The practice embodies core principles that I strongly stand by in my personal life and am passionate about sharing with others: communication, partnership, trust, and personal transformation.
+AcroYoga embodies core principles that I strongly stand by in my personal life and am passionate about sharing with others: communication, partnership, trust, and personal transformation.
 Returning from New Zealand, my path has led me to create a space and an environment for an AcroYoga Community to take root here Knoxville.

 In the Spring of 2016 I set up AcroKnox: Knoxville's AcroYoga Community.
 Through this group, I hope others can explore the mindfulness of yoga, the power of positive play, and the deliciousness of Thai massage.

 As the end of my visa approached, I felt a strong pull drawing me back to East Tennessee.
-After five years of living in Alaska, three on the road, and one in New Zealand, I know that Knoxville is where my heart wants to be.
+After five years of living in Alaska, three on the road, and one in New Zealand, I knew that Knoxville was where my heart was.
 I am ready to set down roots, invest in my community, and build lasting relationships.
 I am so excited also to be close to my sister, the Smoky Mountains, and my family at Tickleberry Manor Goats.